lorenzo-querol/EGC/datasets/README.md

 # Downloading datasets

-This directory includes instructions and scripts for downloading ImageNet and LSUN bedrooms for use in this codebase.
+This directory includes instructions and scripts for downloading the image datasets used in our experiments.
+We provide instructions for downloading the following datasets:

 ## Class-conditional ImageNet